home-assistant/supervisor/README.md

 The development of the supervisor is a bit tricky.
 Not difficult but tricky.

-- You can use the builder to build your supervisor: https://github.com/home-assistant/hassio-build/tree/master/builder
+- You can use the builder to build your supervisor: https://github.com/home-assistant/hassio-builder
 - Go into a HassOS device or VM and pull your supervisor.
-- Set the developer modus on updater.json
+- Set the developer modus with cli `hassio supervisor options --channel=dev`
 - Tag it as `homeassistant/xy-hassio-supervisor:latest`
 - Restart the service like `systemctl restart hassos-supervisor | journalctl -fu hassos-supervisor`
 - Test your changes